 Before joining VU Amsterdam, I held a Marie Skłodowska-Curie Individual Fellowship, funded by the European Commission (Horizon 2020).
 I was hosted at the Asian Studies Department from Palacký University Olomouc, in the Czech Republic.
 This fellowship focused on improving the tasks of Parsing and Grammatical Error Detection (GED) for Mandarin Chinese using computational grammars (see more).

-I've recently completed my PhD from the Interdisciplinary Graduate Programme, at Nanyang Technological University (NTU), Singapore.
+I've completed my PhD from the Interdisciplinary Graduate Programme, at Nanyang Technological University (NTU), in Singapore.
 My thesis was titled Using Rich Models of Language in Grammatical Error Detection, and looked at exploiting computational grammars to improve the task of GED for English and Mandarin Chinese.
 Towards this end, I've created a new kind of learner corpus (i.e. Learner Treebanks) where error labels are placed deep within the syntactic structure instead of on the sentence surface level.

 Before starting my PhD, I was a Research Associate at the Computational Linguistics Lab under the supervision of Francis Bond, also at NTU, Singapore.
 During this time worked on tasks such as Parsing, Word Sense Disambiguation and Sentiment Analysis.
 I've also acquired a lot of experience in building language resources (corpora, wordnets, treebanks, etc.).
 In particular, I become a main contributor of the Open Multilingual Wordnet, a project pushing an open data agenda for language resources, in particular of wordnets.